Intellectual property

 - Submit the papers to Chinese authorities

 Your local agent will handle this matter.
-Please make sure all the information is correct including the spelling, fonts, etc.
+Please make sure all the information is correct, including the spelling, fonts, etc.

 This submission must be accurate.
 Being 99% right is not enforceable in Chinese trademark law.
 Get the papers checked thoroughly before submission.